 6.1 Accepted formats: DCP (2k, 24fps, 25fps, 30fps) and/or file: best possible quality (e.g. ProRes, H.264…) A backup file must be provided with every DCP.

 6.2 The screening copy must arrive at the festival office no later than the 1st of October.

 6.3 If the film has dialogue or text that is not in English, the film must be submitted with English subtitles.
 That includes German-language productions.

-6.4 The festival does not pay rental fees, license fees or other such fees for submitted films that are selected to be screened in either the short film or the feature film competition.
+6.4 The festival does not pay rental fees, license fees or other such fees for submitted films that are selected to be screened in the short film competition.

 7 DISPATCH/SHIPPING OF SCREENING COPIES

 7.1 By mail, courier or download (WeTransfer, Dropbox, …)

 7.2 All deliveries from outside the European Union must be marked with the phrase “no commercial value – for cultural purposes only”.